-AASB lends its full support to the concept of an educational endowment to secure stable and full funding for education to be used for public elementary and secondary education.
+AASB lends its full support to the concept of a properly funded and well-managed educational endowment to help secure stable and full funding for education to be used for public elementary and secondary education.

 Rationale.
 The funding of public K-12 education in our state is an annual appropriation from the General Fund and is subject to the shifting funding priorities of administrations and legislatures, and the variable level of state revenues.
 Budgetary cycles have increasingly failed to provide a stable and secure funding source for Alaskan students.
-An educational endowment will provide a proven, secure, and dedicated fiscal resource for future public education funding for our state, and allow long-range education planning with confidence in the availability of that resource.
-Amended 1998, 1999, 2002, 2007 (Sunset Nov.
+An educational endowment will provide a proven, relatively secure, and dedicated fiscal resource to support future public education funding for our state, and allow long-range education planning with confidence in the availability of that resource.
+Amended 1998, 1999, 2002, 2007, 2009 (Sunset Nov.
 2013)